 NOTE As pipelines are flexible systems with low masses, the effects of wave passage and incoherence are less important than local site effects (e.g. geological discontinuities, heterogenous soil).

-If response spectrum analysis is applied, the spatial variability may be taken into account according to prEN 1998-1-1:2022, 5.2.3.2, by applying local site-specific response spectra at every support along the pipeline.
+If response spectrum analysis is applied, the spatial variability may be taken into account according to EN 1998-1-1:—2, 5.2.3.2, by applying local site-specific response spectra at every support along the pipeline.

-If response-history analysis is applied, the spatial variability may be taken into account according to prEN 1998-1-1:2022, 5.2.3.2, by applying input motions reflecting the local soil conditions along the pipeline at every support along the pipeline.
+If response-history analysis is applied, the spatial variability may be taken into account according to EN 1998-1-1:—2, 5.2.3.2, by applying input motions reflecting the local soil conditions along the pipeline at every support along the pipeline.

 Alternatively, a response-spectrum or time history analysis with uniform excitation of all supports may be applied if the design quantities are increased with respect to the soil, geological and topographic conditions as defined in a) to c):